 After a European patent application has been filed, documents as referred to in Rule 50 may be filed online, by delivery by hand or by post or, with the exception of authorisations and priority documents, may be filed by fax at the EPO's filing offices (see A-II, 1.2).
 Such documents may not be filed on diskette, by e-mail, telegram, telex or similar means (see also the Notice dated 12 September 2000 concerning correspondence with the Office via e-mail, OJ EPO 2000, 458).
+However, where interviews and oral proceedings before an Examining Division are held as a video-conference, documents filed subsequently as referred to in Rule 50 during the video-conference may be filed by e-mail, with the exception of authorisations.
+The details and conditions of such filings are laid down in the Decision of the President of the EPO dated 20 April 2012, OJ EPO 2012, 348.
 If documents relating to European patent applications are filed by fax, written confirmation reproducing the contents of the documents filed by these means and complying with the requirements of the Implementing Regulations to the EPC must be supplied on invitation from the EPO within a period of two months.
 If the applicant fails to comply with this request in due time, the fax is deemed not to have been received (see the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, A.3).

 Written confirmation is required if the documents so communicated are of inferior quality.